aplekhanov/malevich-app/_pages/privacypolicy.md

 ## Personally-Identifying Information

-Malevich does not gather or transmit any Personally-Identifying Information outside of your local device.
+The app does not gather or transmit any Personally-Identifying Information outside of your local device.
 It only stores preferences about the user interface within its local database.

 ## Business Transfers

-If Malevich, or substantially all of its assets, were acquired, or in the unlikely event that Malevich goes out of business or enters bankruptcy, this policy and its effects may change or be amended.
-(As Malevich does not collect any information about you there is very little effect this would likely have in practice.)
+If the app, or substantially all of its assets, were acquired, or in the unlikely event that Malevich goes out of business or enters bankruptcy, this policy and its effects may change or be amended.
+(As the app does not collect any information about you there is very little effect this would likely have in practice.)

 ## Privacy Policy Changes

-Although most changes are likely to be minor, Malevich may change its Privacy Policy from time to time, and at Malevich’s sole discretion.
+Although most changes are likely to be minor, the app may change its Privacy Policy from time to time, and at its sole discretion.
 Your continued use of this app after any change in this Privacy Policy will constitute your acceptance of such change.

 ## Indemnity